agsh/onvif/README.md

 - port (optional)

 If the username and password are present, camera tries to connect automatically.
 Otherwise use `connect` method.
-Without credentials you can execute only `getSystemDateAndTime` method.
+Once again, without credentials you can execute only `getSystemDateAndTime` method.

 Callback (optional) executes when the cam is initialised.
 Single argument for this function is possible error.